-We are seeking long term foundational industry and university partners who are committed to investing in and working with the proposed Digital Finance CRC, should the bid be successful, for a period of up to seven to ten years.
+We are seeking long term industry and university partners who are committed to investing in and working with the Digital Finance CRC, for a period of up to ten years.

 For industry partners, the commitment includes supporting the DFCRC with funding, access to data, subject matter experts, and support from the business in general.